GOVTNZ/print-ready/README.md

 ### Displaying Page Information for Printing [TODO:  STILL NEEDED?]

-The `showPageInformation` function generates page information, such as the site name, title, print date, and URL, for the print view.
+The `showPageInformation` function generates the page title, current date, and URL for the print view.

 #### Usage